kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Pod

-This annotation indicates the time when a Kubernetes resource was last restarted using the kubectl command-line tool.
-It records the time of the most recent workload restart as a Unix timestamp.
+This annotation indicates the time when a workload restart was triggered, using the kubectl command-line tool.
+The kubelet tool updates the Pod template in a Deployment, ReplicaSet, StatefulSet or DaemonSet, making a change to the metadata of Pods defined by that template.
+By either setting this annotation or changing the value to a new date, the kubectl tool triggers a rollout and indirectly causes the launch of fresh, replacement Pods.

 In the above example, the annotation indicates that the Pod was recently restarted at 3:30 PM UTC on March 31, 2023.